 I store the choice boards in a file folder pocket chart that is easy accessible to the students.
 When the students finish an assignment or math center early, they know to grab a choice board they have not completed from the pocket chart.
 They keep the choice board until they have completed four of the activities and then they turn it in.

-These choice board are perfect for early finishers because they are aligned to the standards but also offer the students choice. which increases their motivation.
+These choice boards are perfect for early finishers because they are aligned to the standards but also offer the students choice. which increases their motivation.
 Click here to read more about using choice boards and grab some free ones to try out.

 If you would like to purchase choice boards, click on the links below.